 Remember when I said, “Heart of Darkness is a classic, it should be read, absolutely, but there just isn’t any emotional resonance to it, at least not for me.”
 Well I wrote that three days ago, and I am already calling it into question.
 That’s what I wanted from my class: to dig into this dense text and unpack it.
 Achebe does this brilliantly, and the “hypnotic stupor” induced by Conrad’s writing would be a likely source of my ambivalence.
 The other possible cause that Achebe points out is much more sinister, namely “that white racism against Africa is such a normal way of thinking that its manifestations go completely unremarked.”
 I hate to admit that Achebe might be right about that, but in a text about imperialism in the Congo the racism was, indeed, expected.
 I didn’t enjoy it, but it didn’t leap out to me.
 I only noted it briefly, as though it was a matter of fact, and Achebe calls into question my lack of questioning.

-The other source for this ambiance, which Achebe argues is constructed by Conrad, comes from the use of the narrator Marlow.
+The other source for this ambivalence, which Achebe argues is constructed by Conrad, comes from the use of the narrator Marlow.
 Achebe addresses Marlow as a literary device, saying: “Conrad appears to go to considerable pains to set up layers of insulation between himself and the moral universe of his history.”
 Marlow is this “layer of insulation,” but Achebe states that it is not an entirely successful attempt: “But if Conrad’s intention is to draw a cordon sanitaire between himself and the moral and psychological malaise of his narrator his care seems to me totally wasted because he neglects to hint however subtly or tentatively at an alternative frame of reference by which we may judge the actions and opinions of his characters.”
 Basically Achebe is saying that Conrad had the ability to draw back from the frame narration – which happens for slivers at the beginning and end of the text – and give us a hint that Marlow should not be taken seriously.
 It appears, however, that Conrad never “thought it necessary” to do so.
 The only hints of this that may be present is in Marlow’s connection to Kurtz who is “corrupted” by the “darkness” of the Congo and goes mad.
 If Marlow is a mirror of Kurtz then the same madness is expected to manifest in him and, indeed, it may have already set in by the time he begins narrating his story.
-However, even if he is insane (though he seems lucid so it would be in its beginning, high functioning stages) his story passes by without comment by the audience that exists within the narrative.
+However, even if he is insane (though he seems lucid so it would be in its beginning, high functioning stages) his story passes by without comment from the audience that exists within the narrative.

 Another element that Achebe addresses, although only briefly, is the women in the text.
 The native African woman who is presumably Kurtz’ mistress (and whom the narrative zooms in on quite suddenly) and Kurtz’ “Intended,” his white fiancee back home.
-Achebe does not devote a large amount of space to them and states that it’s not necessary to* (I disagree), but does conclude, interestingly, that “the most significant difference” between the two women “is the one implied in the author’s bestowal of human expression to the one and the withholding of it from the other.”
+Achebe does not devote a large amount of space to them and states that it’s not necessary to* (I disagree), but he does conclude, interestingly, that “the most significant difference” between the two women “is the one implied in the author’s bestowal of human expression to the one and the withholding of it from the other.”
 Can you guess which is which?

 Now we return to one of Achebe’s most powerful statements, one which I was guilty of, and which I will not retroactively censor despite the temptation: the assertation that Conrad’s novel is a “classic” that should be read.
 To this end Achebe states: “Whatever Conrad’s problems were, you might say he is now safely dead.
 Quite true.
 Unfortunately his heart of darkness plagues us still.
 Which is why an offensive and deplorable book can be described by a serious scholar as ‘among the half dozen greatest short novels in the English language.’
 And why it is today the most commonly prescribed novel in twentieth-century literature courses in English Departments of American universities.”
 Ouch.
 I felt that one.
 What Achebe’s article did for me, most powerfully, was hold up a mirror to my own uncritical acceptance of the novel.
 This was something that the classroom is “supposed” to do, incidentally, and what I hope to do in my own classroom.
 Really I’m thrilled that Achebe’s article gave me the challenge I needed, to examine my own reading, along with the novel itself.